-Tourism in Fiji started as a resort island, and moved into package holidays where everything is included in the price for example, wedding and honeymoon packages.
-There is a range of activities from snorkelling, rafting and spa resorts to Church and School visits.
-Tourism in Fiji is branching into eco-tourism which allows tourists to see things in their natural state.
+Tourism in Fiji started as a resort island, and moved into package holidays where everything is included in the price.
+Activities range from snorkelling, rafting and spa resorts to Church and School visits which has led to improvements in infrastructure and wider recognition of local institution customs and traditions.
+With the increase of Tourism there is greater pollution and additional demand on resources such as fishing and power.
+To counter this Fiji is branching into eco-tourism which allows tourists to see things in their natural state.
 There are many options such a traditional village, dolphin watching and wilderness walks.
-Fiji needed to diversify into eco-tourism to encourage a wider range of tourists to visit as Tourism is their biggest export earner (a quarter of the GDP).
+Fiji needed to diversify into eco-tourism to encourage a wider range of tourists to visit, as Tourism is their biggest export earner (a quarter of the GDP).

 Fourteen percent of the workforce is employed in the Tourism industry.
 More people are working in service industries and less in the plantations.
-At Sonaisali Resort, 60% of the workers are from the community, although all of these positions are below management level doing cooking, cleaning and serving.
+At Sonaisali Resort, 60% of the workers are from the community although all of these positions are below management level doing cooking, cleaning and serving.
 Many of the small business in the Yasawa Islands are owned by locals, but they need to supplement their income in the off season with other jobs.
 There is also indirect employment of locals in associated roles such as taxi/bus driver, produce growers.